mhoangvslev/JavaAutomata/README.md

 Simply launch ```sh launch.sh```
 The UI is quite intuitive, to use.

-# Documentation
+# Development / Evaluation
+- You can open the project from and IDE (you may have to create an empty project first)
-For further development or evaluation, please refer to the [document](https://mhoangvslev.github.io/JavaAutomata/index.html)
+- For further assistance, please refer to the [document](https://mhoangvslev.github.io/JavaAutomata/index.html)